 But conservation often means saving money, so I wanted to learn more.

 How to Save Money by Peeing in the Shower

 The logic goes: If you pee in the shower, you can avoid flushing the toilet.
 The water you’re already running in the shower will wash away your urine.

 If you shower once per day, that’s one less flush, which saves between 1.3 and 3.5 gallons of water per person per day.

 That’s nothing to sneeze at.
-(We’ll have to discuss your sneezing hygiene in a later post ?.)
+(We’ll have to discuss your sneezing hygiene in a later post :mask face emoji:.)

 And you can save money on toilet paper, too.
-A few twists and bends of the torso, and your shower becomes a fancy DIY bidet — no assembly required.
+A few twists and bends of the torso, and your shower becomes a fancy do-it-yourself bidet — no assembly required.

 Let’s address the concerns.

 Is It Dirty?
 Sort Of

 In 2014, research from the University of Chicago debunked the myth that urine is sterile.